Maurice Denis: Civic murals

 In the late 1920s and 1930s, his prestige was such that he received commissions for a number of murals for important civic buildings.
 These included the ceiling over the stairway of the French Senate in the Luxembourg Palace; and murals for the Hospice of the city of Saint-Étienne, where he returned to the colorful and neoclassical themes of his beach paintings.
 He was commissioned to make two mural panels for the Palais de Chaillot, built for the 1937 Paris International Exposition.
 Denis invited several friends from his earlier career, Pierre Bonnard, Édouard Vuillard and Roussel, to participate in the project with him.
 The two panels celebrate sacred music and profane (non religious music) in a colorful neoclassical style, recalling his decoration for the cupola of the Théâtre des Champs-Élysées.
 The classical panel shows an ancient celebration in the Boboli Gardens in Rome, which he had recently visited.
 The paintings can still be seen though they have been somewhat disfigured by later renovations.

 In his later years, he also had two important commissions outside of France, both on his favorite theme of Christian faith and humanism; the first, in 1931, for the Offices of the International Labor Bureau in Geneva, commissioned by the International Association of Christian Workers in Geneva on the theme "Christ preaching to the workers"; and the second, in 1938, for the new headquarters of the League of Nations. on the theme of being armed for peace, depicting a figure of Orpheus taming the tiger of war.

-Late life
+Later life

-In January 1940, in his seventieth year, he summed up his accomplishments in his journal: "My marriage: Delacroix admired and understood; Ingres abandoned; break with the extremists.
+In January 1940, Denis summarized his accomplishments in his journal: "My marriage: Delacroix admired and understood; Ingres abandoned; break with the extremists.
 I have become official while at the same time cultivating the secret inquietude of an art which expresses my vision and my thought, while at the same time forcing me to better realize the lessons of the masters."
 Denis died in Paris of injuries resulting from an automobile accident in November 1943.
 The date of his death is variously listed as the 2nd, 3rd, or 13th.